karim12345-gif/Currency-converter-React.js/README.md

 ## Available Scripts

-In the project directory, you can run the following commands:
+This project was written using React.js for the front-end, you can run the following commands to start the app and run it:

 ### `Clone the project`